-Warning: before you proceed, make sure you've already backed up all your important data.
-Once you use any of the methods below, the drive will be completely erased clean, and all data will be removed permanently.
-You've been warned.
+Warning: Before you proceed, make sure you’ve already backed up all your important data.
+Once you use any of the methods below, the drive will be completely erased and all data will be removed permanently.

 1. Erase External Hard Drive on Mac via Disk Utility